Shropshire: Film and television

+Emblems

+Coat of arms

+The blazon for the coat of arms of the county of Shropshire is:erminois, three pile azure, two issuant from the chief and one in base, each charged with a leopard's face The arms were officially granted on 18 June 1896 and continued by the new authority in 2009.

+The heads are often referred to as "the loggerheads".
+This is thought to originate from the practice of carving a leopard head as a motif on the head of the log used as a battering ram.

+Flag

+The Shropshire county flag is a banner of arms taken from its coat of arms.
+It was registered with the Flag Institute in March 2012.
+It shows three leopard heads ('loggerheads') on a gold and blue background.

+County flower

+In a national poll in 2002, conducted by Plantlife International, the round-leaved sundew (Drosera rotundifolia) was chosen as Shropshire's county flower.
+The round-leaved sundew is a crimson-coloured insectivorous plant that requires a boggy habitat.
+Due to habitat loss its range is now dramatically reduced, and Shropshire's Longmynd is one of the few areas in England where it can now be found.

+Shropshire Day

+Shropshire's county day is on 23 February, the feast day of St Milburga, abbess of Wenlock Priory.
+St Milburga was the daughter of Anglo-Saxon king Merewalh, who founded the abbey within his sub-kingdom of Magonsæte.
+The town adjoining the priory is now known as Much Wenlock, and lies within the boundaries of the modern county of Shropshire.

+Motto

+Shropshire's motto is Floreat Salopia, meaning "May Shropshire flourish".

+British Rail loco No.31147 was named 'Floreat Salopia'.

 Etymology

 Shropshire is first recorded in the Anglo-Saxon Chronicle annal for 1006.

-The origin of the name is the Old English Scrobbesbyrigscīr, meaning "Shrewsburyshire", "the shire of the fortified place in the scrublands" (or "shrubs", the modern derivate).
-Salop is an old name for Shropshire, historically used as an abbreviated form for post or telegrams, it is thought to derive from the Anglo-French "Salopesberia".
-It is normally replaced by the more contemporary "Shrops" although Shropshire residents are still referred to as "Salopians".
-Salop is also an alternative name for the county town, Shrewsbury, which shares the motto of Floreat Salopia.
+The origin of the name is the Old English Scrobbesbyrigscīr, meaning "Shrewsburyshire", "the shire of the fortified place in the scrublands" (or "shrubs", the modern derivative).
+Salop is an old name for Shropshire, historically used as an abbreviated form for post or telegrams; it is thought to derive from the Anglo-French "Salopesberia".

+It is nowadays normally replaced by Shrops, although Shropshire residents are still referred to as Salopians.

+Salop is also an alternative name for the county town, Shrewsbury, which shares the motto Floreat Salopia.

+Geography

 When a county council for the county was first established in 1889, it was called Salop County Council.
 Following the Local Government Act 1972, Salop became the official name of the county.
 The name was not well-regarded locally, and a subsequent campaign led by a local councillor, John Kenyon, succeeded in having both the county and council renamed as Shropshire in 1980.
 This took effect from 1 April of that year.